 The Kanangra-Boyd National Park is a combination of stunning scenery, diverse wildlife and the best outdoor activities in the area.

-The park is located 180 kilometres from Sydney and is a popular getaway for nature lovers.
+The park is located 180 kilometres from Sydney and is a favourite getaway for nature lovers.

 Kanangra-Boyd National Park, Camping, Weather, Walks & Lookout Map

 The best place to soak in this splendour is the Kanangra-Boyd Lookout; a viewpoint that is easy to access.
-This lookout point is unfenced, so visitors can enjoy unparalleled views of the country’s remarkable landscapes.
+This lookout point is unfenced so that visitors can enjoy unparalleled views of the country’s remarkable landscapes.
 Kanangra-Boyd Lookout is also accessible for wheelchair users.

 From the lookout, use the Waterfall Walk to get to the valley where the Kalang Falls plunge downwards and make a beautiful display of mist.
-Take on the Plateau Walk and challenge yourself to an invigorating stroll through nature.
+Take on the Plateau Walk and challenge yourself to a refreshing stroll through nature.
 This walking track leads to the Kanangra Wilderness.